McKenzy Cresswell

-McKenzy Cresswell (born 16 January 2006) is a British racing driver who currently competes in the GT4 European Championship with Elite Motorsport w/ Entire Race Engineering, in 2024 he competed in the GB3 Championship finishing fourth.
-He was a substitute driver in the 2023 FIA Formula 3 Championship with PHM Racing by Charouz.
-He is part of the BRDC Rising Star Programme.
+McKenzy Cresswell (born 16 January 2006) is a British racing driver who last competed in the GT4 European Championship with Elite Motorsport.
+He previously finished fourth in the 2024 GB3 Championship, and is part of the BRDC Rising Star Programme.
+Cresswell was a substitute driver in the 2023 FIA Formula 3 Championship with PHM Racing by Charouz for two rounds.
+Cresswell was selected to join the McLaren GT3 Junior program in April 2026 and spearheads the McLaren Elite Talent Pathway.

 Career

 Karting

 Cresswell began karting at seven years old at the Austin, Texas location of K1 Speed, where he competed in the Junior League events.
 He subsequently competed in SKUSA karting events in the United States.

 Upon his return to the UK, Cresswell competed with DSM-Sport in several British karting events.

 F4 British Championship

 2021

 In December 2020, Cresswell signed for JHR Developments to race in the 2021 British F4 Championship.
-As a build up to the transition from karting, Cresswell spent time at iZone Performance at Silverstone.
-Where, in addition to practice on the simulator he worked on mindfulness training.
+As a build up to the transition from karting, Cresswell spent time at iZone Performance at Silverstone, where in addition to practice on the simulator, he worked on mindfulness training.

-On his debut weekend at Thruxton, Cresswell scored a best result of 2nd having claimed 3rd on the starting grid for the final race of the weekend.
-Thruxton was followed by two 3rd-place finishes at the Snetterton round and a best result of 2nd in changeable conditions at the Brands Hatch Indy weekend.
+On his debut weekend at Thruxton, Cresswell scored a best result of second having claimed third on the starting grid for the final race of the weekend.
+Thruxton was followed by two third-place finishes at the Snetterton round and a best result of second in changeable conditions at the Brands Hatch Indy weekend.
 The first victory of the season occurred in the reverse grid race in the following round at Oulton Park.
 Similarly at the next round at Knockhill in Scotland, Cresswell secured victory in the reverse grid.
-With a return to qualifying form at the Croft round Cresswell had his most successful weekend of the season; scoring a double pole, double win, leading every lap and two fastest laps.
-At the final event of the 2021 season at Brands Hatch, Cresswell scored a double victory to finish 3rd in the championship.
+With a return to qualifying form at the Croft round, Cresswell had his most successful weekend of the season; scoring a double pole, double win, leading every lap and two fastest laps.
+At the final event of the 2021 season at Brands Hatch, Cresswell scored a double victory to finish third in the championship.